PublicGPS/GPS-MATLAB/README.md

 On our YouTube channel you can find all information about our MATLAB model, *demonstrations* of GPS signal processing and video podcasts about GNSS.

 https://www.youtube.com/channel/UCQSmkOHu6c5KvMjT1aAloOA

+## Notes
+Comments to the current version of the model are presented in *Russian* and *English*.
+In the near future, the model will be fully translated into **English**.